Xenarisis/my_spaceship/README.md

 There is no installation to do for this project

 ## Usage
+'R' is to turn rigth
+'L' is to turn left
+'A' is to advance

 Use the function in the file, for example:
 ```
 my_spaceship("RRAALRRLLLAAAA")
 ```